mimiro-io/.github/README.md

 ### Ignore Trivy Scan errors

-Its not recommended to ignore trive vulnerability scan, but if its not possible to fix certain vulnerabilities, then you can skip this check by supplying `trivy_exit_code : 0`.
+Its not recommended to ignore trive vulnerability scan, but if its not possible to fix certain vulnerabilities, then you can skip this check by supplying `trivy_exit_code: 0`.
 This is an optional attribute.
 By default its always set to `1`.

 Example usage: